 Once chosen, the validator checks if the transactions are valid.
 If there are no issues, the new block is added to the blockchain.
 After the block is added, the validator receives the fees associated with the transactions.

 When a node wants to stop being a validator, he can simply pull out his coins together with the transaction fees.

-What if some bad boy decides to mess with the validation process?
+What if some lousy party decides to mess with the validation process?

-The inventors of PoS thought about that too.
-And well, if a validator does not do his job correctly, he will lose a part of his stake or even all of it in some cases.
-So, a validator can lose a lot more money then he can gain if he acts badly.
+If a validator does not do his job correctly, he will lose a part of his stake or even all of it.

-Moreover, the stake can’t be unlocked straight away because the network gives itself enough time to check if a validator needs to be punished.
+Moreover, users can’t unlock their stake straight away as the network needs to check first if a validator has to be punished.

-Although it seems to be a more efficient system than Proof of Work, Proof of Stake is a less proven method and there are quite a few concerns with it.
+Yet, although it seems to be a more efficient system than Proof of Work, Proof of Stake is a less proven method, and there are quite a few concerns with it.
 One of them is that the whales are at an obvious advantage.

 So, different cryptocurrency networks came up with additional protocols and variations of the PoS.